Dan Palami: Football

 The Philippine Football Federation hired Dan Palami to be the manager of the Philippine national football team in December 2009.
 The Philippine Football Federation allowed Palami autonomy over the national football team.
 Palami was hesitant in accepting the job at first but accepted the offer of the PFF after learning that the next major tournament, the 2010 AFF Championship, was months away, since he had more little time to prepare the U-19 team at the AFC U-19 Championship qualifiers.
 Palami is in charge of recruiting players and hiring the coach of the team.
 During the earlier phase of his management he had to fund the team from his own personal funds as the team had difficulties gaining financial support from corporate sponsors.
 The team's kit sponsor at that time was Mizuno.

 In March 2018, Palami secured qualification for the Philippines in the 2019 AFC Asian Cup when the national team won, 2–1, over Tajikistan.

+He announced that he would be leaving his role with the national team on January 9, 2024.
+He was succeeded by former national team player Freddy Gonzalez.